zyedidia/micro/README.md

 * [Windows 64](http://zbyedidia.webfactional.com/micro/binaries/micro-win64.zip)
 * [Windows 32](http://zbyedidia.webfactional.com/micro/binaries/micro-win32.zip)

-To run the micro binary just run `./bin/micro` (you may want to place the binary on your path for ease of use).
+To run the micro binary just run `./bin/micro` (you probably want to place the binary on your `$PATH` for ease of use).

 ### Building from source

-Micro is made in Go so you must have Go installed on your system to build it.

 Make sure that you have Go version 1.4 or greater.

-You can simply `go get` it.

 ```sh
 go get -u github.com/zyedidia/micro/cmd/micro